 This article was initially published by our sister company SHIFT Communications on SHIFT Insights.

-——— Brittany Joyal is the Senior Account Manager at SHIFT Communications, sister company of NATIONAL Public Relations
+——— Brittany Joyal is the Account Director at SHIFT Communications, sister company of NATIONAL Public Relations